Elinor Florence, Author

 Like many other Star Weekly contributors, and in spite of the patriotic Canadian content, Elizabeth Cutler wasn’t Canadian.
 She was born in 1888 near Kiev in Russia, now part of Ukraine, and came to the United States as a child in 1890 with her parents, Samuel and Minnie Kotlarsky.

-Samuel’s father Mordechai Cutler (changed from Kotlarsky) and his wife had already immigrated to the United States, and his father was one of the founders of Carmel, New Jersey, so that’s where her parents settled first.
+Samuel’s father Mordechai Cutler (changed from Kotlarsky) and his wife had already immigrated to the United States.
+His father was one of the founders of Carmel, New Jersey, so that’s where her parents settled first.

 Later they moved into New York, and went on to have seven more children after Elizabeth, including Sheree’s own grandmother, Dorothy.